Men in Relationships: 5 Simple Categories

 3. Not Ready for a (Prime Time) Relationship Guy

 He travels in a pack – a group of guys usually in their teens, twenties, early thirties (or even older) who gravitate toward each other due to history and mutual interests.
-They often view their bond with each other as primary, and are threatened by women who are interested in one of them romantically, because it will impact the group.
+They often view their bond with each other as primary and are threatened by women who are interested in one of them romantically, because it will impact the group.
 They have convinced themselves (or tried to) that being in a relationship is being “tied down” – an inconvenience rather than an enhancement – unless he finds a partner willing to adhere to "guy rules."
-He is oriented toward a single lifestyle and encourage a single lifestyle among their peers and feels abandoned when the get involved.
+He is oriented toward a single lifestyle and encourages a single lifestyle among his peers and feels abandoned when they get involved.

 Along the way, because sexual needs (and maybe covert emotional needs) must be met, this guy hooks up and even sometimes dates, whether overtly or covertly.
 There’s a certain kind of person this guy is willing to date openly, often chosen with his friends’ approval in mind.
 If the person he dates doesn’t meet the perceived standards of his peers, he may hide or disparage the relationship out of shame.